ubiquitousbyte/gods/sync/mp/README.md

+Synchronous message-passing algorithms

+Some are more complex than others.
+In particular, certain algorithms are restricted to work on ring topologies, e.g the
+Le Lann, Chang and Roberts algorithm, as well as the Hirschberg and Sinclair algorithm.

+# Ring algorithms

 G consists of n nodes [1, n] organised in a ring.
 Nodes in G do not know their indices.
 Message generation and state-transition functions have internal naming